Economic Policy and Administration under Khilji Dynasty

-- There was a type of quality controls on all agribusiness produce, animals and slaves in kingdom, furthermore controls were implemented on where, how and by whom these could be sold.
+- There was a type of quality controls on all agribusiness produce, animals, and slaves in the kingdom, furthermore, controls were implemented on where, how and by whom these could be sold.

 - Markets called Shahana-i-Mandi were made.
-Muslim shippers were yielded particular licenses and a plan of action in these mandi to buy and trade.
+Muslim shippers were yielded particular licenses and a plan of action in this mandi to buy and trade.

 - No one other than these merchants could buy from agriculturists or offer in urban zones.

 - The private stockpiling of sustenance was banned.
-Distributing system was introduced by Alauddin and there was a system of quality control.
+The distributing system was introduced by Alauddin and there was a system of quality control.